 This directory is owned and writable by root and is used to store data that is common across multiple revisions of the snap (e.g.: revision 6, revision 7, etc.).

 This location it is also used to store data, mostly information utilised by background application and services, for logging, and other tasks that require persistence between snap launches.

 A snapshot of

-SNAP_DATA is created and restored when performing a snap update (refresh) or revert operation.
-In contrast, a snapshot is not made of SNAP_COMMON.
+SNAP_COMMON is created and restored when performing a snap update (refresh) or revert operation.
+The contents of